jacopopalumbo01/N-Body-simulator/README.md

 #### Well-Posedness

-Analytically, the N-body problem is often not well-posed, meaning that small changes in initial conditions can lead to significant differences in the long-term behavior of the system.
-This sensitivity to initial conditions is a hallmark of chaotic systems.
+The N-body problem can't be solved analytically in an efficient way and is also chaotic, meaning that small changes in initial conditions can lead to significant differences in the long-term behavior of the system.
+This sensitivity to initial conditions is a hallmark of unstable systems.
 Therefore, predicting the precise trajectories of N bodies over extended periods can be inherently challenging.

 #### Approximations